freejob985/woo/woo-products-importer/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A simple plugin to import 40 products (20 Physical and 20 Variable) into WooCommerce.
+Import 40 products with automatic images into WooCommerce - perfect for testing and demos!

 == Description ==

-WooCommerce Products Importer is a powerful plugin that allows you to quickly populate your WooCommerce store with sample products for testing or demonstration purposes.
+WooCommerce Products Importer is a powerful plugin that allows you to quickly populate your WooCommerce store with sample products including beautiful images for testing or demonstration purposes.

 = Features =

 * Import 40 high-quality products with one click
+* **Automatic product images** (120+ images total!)
-* 20 Physical Products - Tangible items with shipping details
+* 20 Physical Products - Tangible items with shipping details and images
-* 20 Variable Products - Products with color and size variations
+* 20 Variable Products - Products with color and size variations and image galleries
+* **Image galleries** for each product
 * Automatic categorization
 * Random pricing and stock quantities
 * Easy deletion of all imported products